lowleveldesign/process-governor/README.md

                                exceed the specified value.
 Add suffix to define the time unit.
 Valid suffixes are: ms, s, m, h.
       --uninstall            Uninstall procgov for a specific process.
+      --enable-privileges=VALUE
+                             Enables the specified privileges in the remote process.
+You may specify multiple privileges by splitting them with commas, for example,
+                               'SeDebugPrivilege,SeLockMemoryPrivilege'
       --debugger             Internal - do not use.
   -q, --quiet                Do not show procgov messages.
       --nowait               Does not wait for the target process(es) to exit.
   -v, --verbose              Show verbose messages in the console.
   -h, --help                 Show this message and exit -?
 Show this message and exit